Riding Skills - How To Increase Your Skill Level

 Adjust your gaze

-This was the single most important thing I learned when I first started riding.
+This was the most critical thing I learned when I first started riding.
 In the beginning, my eyes were fixed right in front of me, looking about ten feet straight ahead.
-I always felt as if I were going too fast and this made me tense.
-However once I began fixing my gaze further out, it was as if time slowed down.
+I always felt as if I were going too fast, and this made me tense.
+However, once I began fixing my gaze further out, it was as if time slowed down.

 Picture riding in a car down the highway, it’s the difference between looking down at the pavement from a side window and looking out the front windshield.
 You are going the same speed, but where you look changes your perception of how fast you are going.